 If you’re a heavy makeup user, you may also want to try what’s known as double cleansing.
-First, you remove your make up with an oil-based cleanser.
-The oil bonds with the makeup lifting it from the surface of your skin.
+First, remove your makeup with an oil-based cleanser.
+The oil bonds with the makeup, lifting it from the surface of your skin.
 Then, wash your face with a gentle water-based cleanser to fully remove the makeup and oil.

-Some masks can be used every day, but some masks, like many detox masks, should only be used 1-3 times a week.
+Some masks can be used every day; but some masks, like many detox masks, should only be used 1-3 times a week.

 6. Eye Cream

-An eye cream is something you should start using in your 20s as it will help prevent the look of dark circles, fine lines, and wrinkles before they begin to form.
+An eye cream is something you should start using in your 20s, as it will help prevent the look of dark circles, fine lines, and wrinkles before they begin to form.

 Look for an eye cream with a mixture of ingredients that target different concerns.
 Look for squalane, hyaluronic acid, and glycerin to hydrate skin and diminish the appearance of fine lines and wrinkles.
 Look for caffeine, green tea, and vitamin E to reduce the look of dark circles and puffiness.